Shawy75/Shaw9575.github.io-1/_posts/2019-11-04-OracleSQL_NOTES_PART1.md

   For example, the `DISTINCT` average of 1, 1, 1, and 3 is 2.
 The `ALL` average is 1.5.
 If you specify neither, then the default is `ALL`.

+## DROP / TRUNCATE / DELETE
+* DROP
+  DROP is used to delete a whole database or just a table.The DROP statement destroys the objects like an existing database, table, index, or view.

+  - The DROP command removes a table from the database.
+  - All the tables' rows, indexes and privileges will also be removed.
+  - No DML triggers will be fired.
+  - The operation cannot be rolled back.
+  - DROP and TRUNCATE are DDL commands, whereas DELETE is a DML command.
+  - DELETE operations can be rolled back (undone), while DROP and TRUNCATE operations cannot be rolled back.

+* TRUNCATE
+  TRUNCATE SQL query removes all rows from a table, without logging the individual row deletions.

+  - TRUNCATE is executed using a table lock and whole table is locked for remove all records.
+  - We cannot use WHERE clause with TRUNCATE.
+  - TRUNCATE removes all rows from a table.
+  - Minimal logging in transaction log, so it is faster performance wise.
+  - TRUNCATE TABLE removes the data by deallocating the data pages used to store the table data and records only the page deallocations in the transaction log.
+  - TRUNCATE TABLE通过取消分配用于存储表数据的数据页来删除数据，并仅在事务日志中记录页面的解除分配。
+  - Identify column is reset to its seed value if table contains any identity column.
+  - Truncate uses less transaction space than the Delete statement.
+  - Truncate cannot be used with indexed views.
+  - TRUNCATE is faster than DELETE.

 ## UNION / UNIONALL / MINUS / INTERSECT
 * UNION / UNIONALL